mgupta8143/PCA-KMeans-Sign-Language/README.md

 # PCA-KMeans-Sign-Language

 Used Sign Language MNIST Dataset for experimental purposes.
-Ran K-Means to cluster different languages.
+Ran K-Means to cluster different symbols.
 Achieved 81% accuracy with 8000 clusters and 80% accuracy with
 2500 clusters.

 Standardized data, used PCA, and MiniBatch KMeans to quicken process and reduce issues from curse of dimensionality (euclidean distance becomes less useful in higher dimensions)